 “A key concern is a matter of making an initial judgement and then following up and communicating afterwards to confirm that diagnosis, or to change the diagnosis and do something differently,” Chung said.
 “Part of the issue may be there isn't that clear infrastructure for that follow-up to happen.”

-While patients should follow up with their provider if their symptoms are not improving, clinicians can also reach out to check on their patients, said Chung.
+While patients should follow up with their provider if their symptoms are not improving, clinicians can also reach out to check on their patients, Chung said.

 Both Schick and Elliott said that their provider did not suggest for them to follow up after the appointment, so they did not think to either.